Trigger warning, in every possible sense!

 In between her shocking revelations, lightning-quick reaction shots of Benbow, Ruby Godwin, Judge Drake, and others in the courtroom convey that Temple is bearing witness in a manner that will forever redefine her status and relationships.

 We’re watching a new person emerge.
 The Temple Drake who sits on the witness stand, her eyes shining with tears and resolution, is a very different woman from the frivolous socialite we first see as an arm curled around the edge of a door, an incomplete person cooing at a heavy-breathing beau.
-It’s not the ordeal that made her complete; it’s her ability to rise above it on the day of reckoning.
+It’s not the ordeal that made her complete; it’s her ability to confront it on the day of reckoning.

 Fantasy and Reality